-The history of Podawaa!
+The story of Podawaa!

 Why did you create Podawaa, an automated pod?
 Where did the idea come from?
 Why take this risk?

 I’ll give you a quick look at what is a long journey.

 Our conviction on pods

 Pods are controversial.
 And that’s normal: we’re talking about a way to “cheat” others to cheat the algorithm and put forward its content.

 There’s no debate about that.
 We are talking about a “grey” product whose uses can lead to abuses.

 Not every automation tool is “bad” in itself.
 It all starts with the use that is made of it.

 As I like to say: “if you do shit, automating is like doing shit 10 times faster, on a scale of 10 times bigger”.

 - The likes and comments are wrong, it only serves to flatter the ego, it’s the race for who has the biggest,